ABOUT US > FibroFlutters

 - We are volunteer admins on our local EDS North East Facebook Group for EDS UK.

-We will help EDS UK fulfil it’s commitments to the Big Lottery Fund through producing quarterly support group meetings and submitting quarterly reports, when the group is off the ground.
+- We will help EDS UK fulfil its commitments to the Big Lottery Fund through producing quarterly support group meetings and submitting quarterly reports, when the group is off the ground.

 Advocacy, support and advice.